 Q: Can I register the morning of the race?

 A; Yes, race day registrations will be permitted as long as the event is not sold out.
 We cannot guarantee your t-shirt size will be available.
-Early registration is strongly encouraged for this inaugural event.
+Early registration is strongly encouraged for this event.

 Q: Where do I park?